-In consultation with the professor, students are to select a topic of interest to them to present in class.
+In consultation with the instructor, students are to select an area of interest to them to present in class.

-To make sure that they have sufficient time to prepare for their presentations, students should have their topics decided no later than February 18.
+To ensure that they have sufficient time to prepare for their presentation, students should have their area decided no later than February 26 and their specific topic no later than two weeks preceding their presentation.

 The presentation should have a clear focus.
-Its arguments should be solidly grounded on the primary sources, systematically organized and logically presented.
+Its arguments should be solidly grounded, systematically organized and logically presented.